Somali rebel mortars kill 5 near presidential palace

 The militants did not disclose their firing point, but a location within Mogadishu would embarrass AMISOM and the government, which last week claimed they had secured all of Mogadishu.

-While al Shabaab pulled out of the capital in August and African Union forces have been securing neighborhoods vacated by the Islamist rebels, the coastal city remains prone to regular attacks by suicide bombers and roadside explosions.
+While al Shabaab pulled out of the capital in August and African Union forces have been securing neighbourhoods vacated by the Islamist rebels, the coastal city remains prone to regular attacks by suicide bombers and roadside explosions.

 "See how we are serious," said Sheikh Abdiasis Abu Musab, the spokesman for al Shabaab's military operation.
 "We shall continue attacking the palace with suicide bombings and shells."